mlswg/mls-extensions/draft-ietf-mls-extensions.md

   values.

-- Pre-shared keys are identified as originating from a specific component, so that differnet components' contributions to the MLS key schedule will not collide.
+- Pre-shared keys are identified as originating from a specific component, so that different components' contributions to the MLS key schedule will not collide.

 - Additional Authenticated Data (AAD) can be domain separated by component.